-Note under paragraph B, the Seller has the option (if the box is checked and negotiated between the parties) to approve the credit report of the Buyer.
-This section allows the Seller to be aware of their right to check into the creditworthiness of a potential Buyer to whom they are being asked to extend credit.
+Note under paragraph B, Seller has the option (if the box is checked and negotiated between the parties) to approve the credit report of Buyer.
+This section allows Seller to be aware of their right to check into the creditworthiness of a potential Buyer to whom they are being asked to extend credit.

-Finally, under paragraph C, the Buyer shall pay the cost of a lender's standard title insurance policy insuring the Seller's security interest and pay for the extended policy as long as the cost of the policy doesn't exceed 10%.
+Finally, under paragraph C, Buyer shall pay the cost of a lender's standard title insurance policy insuring Seller's security interest and pay for the extended policy as long as the cost of the policy doesn't exceed 10%.

-COMMON INTEREST COMMUNITY ADDENDUM - Form 22CIC (page 62): to be used if the property is in a common interest community.
+COMMON INTEREST COMMUNITY ADDENDUM - Form 22CIC (page 50): to be used if the property is in a common interest community.

-Identifies the property is in a common interest community and the Seller will provide a Public Offering Statement or a Resale Certificate whichever is applicable.
+Identifies the property is part of a common interest community and Seller will provide or Buyer has received a Public Offering Statement or a Resale Certificate whichever is applicable.

-COMMON INTEREST COMMUNITY (RCW 64.90) RESALE CERTIFICATE From 27CIC (page 63-66): to be provided to the Buyer if the property is in a Common Interest Community prepared by the association's officer or its authorized agent.
+COMMON INTEREST COMMUNITY (RCW 64.90) RESALE CERTIFICATE

+From 27CIC (page 51-54): to be provided to Buyer if the property is part of a Common Interest Community prepared by the association's officer or its authorized agent.